 Many of the sports that you may wish to take part in on holiday are covered by our standard travel insurance policy.
 We understand that getting active and experiencing new things is an important aspect of travel for many people, so our policies are designed to cater for a wide range of leisure and sport activities without the need to pay a premium.

-Wondering whether you’ll be covered for accidents and personal liability while playing a certain sport on holiday?
-Here’s a list of activities that don’t require you to pay an extra premium on top of your standard travel insurance policy:
+Here’s a list of activities that don’t require an extra premium on top of your standard travel insurance – and you’ll be covered for personal accident and personal liability too:

 • Banana boating